ch007m/my-dapr/ocp/README.md

 ## OpenShift

-Dapr can be installed OpenShift on ocp4 using the upstream [helm chart](https://github.com/dapr/dapr/tree/master/charts/dapr).
+Dapr can be installed on OpenShift 4 using the upstream [helm chart](https://github.com/dapr/dapr/tree/master/charts/dapr).
 To be successfully, it is needed, as discussed [here](https://github.com/dapr/dapr/issues/3069), to configure the Dapr containers to start them as `nonRoot`.
 For that purpose, create a values.yml file and pass it to the helm client when you will deploy it: